Priyanshu680/Vedic-Chanting-Machine/README.md

 📷 Visual Guides & Documentation

- - Project Images: See the system in action in the /images folder.
+ - Component Gallery: See the project components in the /Component folder.
  - Circuit Diagram: Find the detailed wiring instructions in the /circuit-diagrams folder.
- - Thesis / Report: For comprehensive documentation and insights into the development process, refer to the /docs folder.
+ - Thesis / Report: For comprehensive documentation and insights into the development process, refer to the /Thesis folder.

 ✅ Future Enhancements